vumichien/cocoindex/docs/docs/ops/sources.md

     :::info

     We will delete messages from the queue after they're processed.
-    If there're unrelated messages in the queue (e.g. test messages that SQS will send automatically on queue creation, messages for a different bucket, for non-included files, etc.), we will delete the message upon receiving it, to avoid keeping receiving irrelevant messages again and again after they're redelivered.
+    If there are unrelated messages in the queue (e.g. test messages that SQS will send automatically on queue creation, messages for a different bucket, for non-included files, etc.), we will delete the message upon receiving it, to avoid repeatedly receiving irrelevant messages after they're redelivered.

     :::